Overcoming Relationship Issues through Couples Counselling

-Emotionally Focused Therapy (EFT) is a short-term, evidence-based therapy for the treatment of couples experiencing relationship problems.
+Emotionally Focused Therapy (EFT) is a short-term, evidence-based therapy used in Couples Counselling for couples experiencing relationship problems.
 It focuses on the importance of emotions and attachment processes in the organisation of interactions between two partners and uses emotions as the agent of change in these interactions.
 Research has shown that it produces a 70-73% recovery rate from marital distress and a 90% rate of significant improvement after 10-12 sessions1.

-Couples therapy finishes with a consolidation phase, where any remaining problems are overcome and the new interaction patterns are strengthened.
+Couples Counselling finishes with a consolidation phase, where any remaining problems are overcome, and the new interaction patterns are strengthened.

 1. Johnson, S.M.
 (2004).
 The practice of emotionally focused marital therapy: Creating Connection.
 New York: Bruner / Routledge.